-In Kayseri, the temperature typically varies from 20°F to 87°F over the course of the year, and is rarely below 5°F or above 96°F.
+In Kayseri, the summers are warm and clear, the winters are chilly and partly cloudy, and it is dry year round.
+Over the course of the year, the temperature typically varies from 20°F to 87°F and is rarely below 5°F or above 96°F.

 The hot season lasts for 3.3 months, from June 10 to September 20, with an average daily high temperature above 77°F. The hottest day of the year is August 2, with an average high of 87°F and low of 57°F.

 The cold season lasts for 3.3 months, from November 28 to March 7, with an average daily high temperature below 49°F. The coldest day of the year is January 24, with an average low of 20°F and high of 39°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Kayseri, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Kayseri begins around May 26 and lasts for 4.3 months, ending around October 5.
 On August 1, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 99% of the time, and overcast or mostly cloudy 1% of the time.